 Effective certification of payment applications involves multiple stakeholders, each with distinct roles and responsibilities essential to the process.
 Identifying these certification stakeholders is critical to maintaining accuracy and accountability within payment processes.
 The primary parties include:

 The process of certifying a pay application involves systematic verification of all submitted documentation to ensure accuracy and completeness.
 Designated approval authorities assess the application against contractual obligations and project progress before granting authorization.
-Throughout this process, strict adherence to applicable compliance standards and regulatory requirements is mandatory to maintain integrity and accountability.
+Throughout this process, strict adherence to applicable compliance standards and regulatory requirements is mandatory to maintain integrity, accountability, and legal defensibility of the certification outcome.

 1. Cross-referencing submitted pay applications against contract requirements and prior certifications.